DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 void Update() {

 	Vector3 nextPosition = transform.position;
-	nextPosition.x = -objectToFollow.x;
+	nextPosition.x = -objectToFollow.position.x;

 	transform.position = nextPosition;

 }
 ```

 Now if you go back to your game and attach this to the furthest back backgroud object.
-You will see this now move oppisite to the player.
+You will see this now move opposite to the player.
 This is most of the way to what we want.\
 Next thing is to make this move at a slower speed.\
 This can be acheived with a simple multiplication.
 Add a public `float` called "relativeSpeed" and then multiply our x position by that.